 4 Key Elements of School-wide PBIS

 The Center on PBIS outlines four key components of a school-wide PBIS framework:

 - Locally meaningful and culturally relevant outcomes — School leaders should evaluate student and community data to set goals for their school-wide PBIS strategy.
 For example, you may consider data on student learning, local educational equity concerns, and cultures represented in the local community to define focused behavioral outcomes.

 - Empirically-supported practices — Look for educational research to guide your development of evidence-based behavioral practices.
 (For example, we recently published an article about evidence-based practices in restorative justice.)
 Then consider how these practices should be adapted to meet your community’s cultural needs.

 - Systems to support implementation — Consider the policies, training, procedures, and extra support your educators need to effectively implement the school-wide behavioral strategy.
 Learn how to plan ongoing, job-embedded professional development to help your team continuously improve their behavior management practices.

-- Data-driven decision making — Create a leadership team responsible for collecting, monitoring, and evaluating data related to the PBIS implementation.
-This team can help tweak PBIS systems as needed to ensure equitable outcomes for all students.
+- Data-driven decision-making — Create a leadership team responsible for collecting, monitoring, and evaluating data related to the PBIS implementation.
+This team can help tweak PBIS systems to ensure equitable outcomes for all students.

 3 Tiers of School-wide PBIS